Nadine Galinsky Feldman is an author of contemporary and historical women’s fiction. She has also written, edited and published nonfiction works.

-Her debut novel, The Foreign Language of Friends, tells the story of four women who meet in a Spanish class and take an instant dislike to each other!
+The Foreign Language of Friends, Nadine’s debut novel, tells the story of four women who meet in a Spanish class and take an instant dislike to each other!
 The Foreign Language of Friends was named a finalist in the 2012 Next Generation Indie Book Awards, Chick Lit category.
 It was also named a Gold Medal Winner, Women’s Issues, in the 2011 eLit Book Awards.

 As an editor, Nadine produced Patchwork and Ornament: A Woman’s Journey of Life, Love, and Art by Jeanette Feldman.
 Patchwork provides a glimpse into life in the South Bronx during the Depression.
 With an immigrant mother and disabled father, Jeanette Feldman discovered the power of art and culture to transcend poverty.
 Patchwork won the 2010 Indie Excellence Award for Best Memoir.